AmberBozward/SNH_AIH_spatial_transcriptome/README.md

 ---

-# Visium Pre-processing the Data and Figure Generation
+# Visium Processing the Data and Figure Generation

 This repository provides an **easy-to-use pipeline for pre-processing Visium data and generating figures**.
 It is designed for liver disease research (e.g., autoimmune hepatitis (AIH), seronegative (SN) liver disease, and donor (D) samples) and can produce UMAPs, barplots, boxplots, heatmaps and dotplots.

 ---

-## Repository Structure
+## Visium Repository Structure

 The repository files are structured by the below: